cnslab-network-security/homework1/README.md

 In this lab, we will implement simple network scanners and NIDS to understand how they work more intuitively.
 As previously mentioned, we will use Python 3 in order to quickly build and run network applications.

 This repository has four subdirectories, each of which corresponds to an individual task.
-Please read the following descriptions carefully before you start this lab.
+Please read the following descriptions carefully before you get started.

 ## Installing and Running Docker